imashoodnasir/Demand-Forecasting-in-Retail-Analytics/README.md

 ## Reproducibility

 The code sets random seeds for Python, NumPy, and PyTorch.
 For fully deterministic GPU results, keep in mind that some CUDA operations can still vary by hardware and software version.

-## Citation note

-This repository is a practical implementation scaffold aligned with the methodology you requested.
-It is intended to be adapted to the exact experiments and benchmark definitions reported in your manuscript.